Glenbrook Vintage Railway: Steam traction festivals

 A third steam festival took place at Waitangi weekend 2009.
 The opening event was a special evening on Thursday 5 February.
 Historic 19th century visiting tank engine L 207 (from MOTAT) operated a demonstration freight train (including a rare mainline appearance by historic 3-axle carriage C 472), followed by the recreation of an original New Zealand "trial rail-motor" from the beginning of the 20th century (which comprised one small tank engine pulling one of four purpose built 60 ft car/vans).
 The train comprised L 207 and the recently restored dining car van "Kurahaupo" (A^{F} 1182), which was one of the original purpose-built trial rail-motor carriages.

 Between Friday 6 February and Sunday 8 February, there were many activities including ploughing, steam boats, steam cars, stalls, heritage displays and equipment.
 Steam trains ran half-hourly throughout the weekend including appearances by L 207, W^{W} 644, J^{A} 1250 and Mainline Steam's J^{A}1275 which had arrived under her own power from Parnell on Saturday morning.
 W^{W} 480 was on standby duties outside the depot along with a number of locomotives normally in storage or awaiting overhaul such as recent arrivals A 423 and W^{AB} 800.

 A fourth festival took place on the weekend of 23 and 24 March 2013, which included the first public showing of a half scale replica Newcomen engine, built by the Auckland Steam Engine Society.
 This engine stands 5.5 metres tall and is based on the engines built 300 years before at the dawn of the industrial age to pump water from mines.
 Six locomotives took part in the passenger hauling during the weekend.
 There were displays of vintage machinery including traction engines under steam.
 A vintage Bell helicopter in mobile army surgical hospital colours as used in the Korean war was giving rides.
 Steam launches gave rides on the small lake while others were on display.

 Other events

-Other events have included "Railroad Country", "The Great Train Race", "Santa Day" and a "Military" weekend.
+Other events have included "Railroad Country", "The Great Train Race", "Matariki Night Lights", "Santa Day" and a "Military" weekend.
 The first two events have only happened once in the 1990s.